BZoennchen/supercollider-book/_sources/chapters/sounddesign/fm.md

 One cycle of $y(t)$ for a high frequency modulation frequency.
 ```

-If we look at the stethoscope we observe multiple side-bands, that is, there are multiple frequencies apart from the fundamental frequency (which is equals to the carrier frequency) present.
+If we look at the stethoscope, we observe multiple sidebands, i.e., there are numerous frequencies apart from the fundamental frequency (which is equal to the carrier frequency) present.
 How many frequencies are present?
-Well, in theory infinite amount!
+Well, in theory, an infinite amount!
-Fortunately, there is a formula for the frequencies $f_{\text{sb},n^{\pm}}$ of the side-bands
+Fortunately, there is a formula for the frequencies $f_{\text{sb},n^{\pm}}$ of the sidebands

 $$f_{\text{sb},n^{\pm}} = f_{\text{car}} \pm n \cdot f_{\text{mod}},$$